Flesher’s Fairview Rest Home

 Citations per inspection

-12.67 Rank #101 / 101Citations per inspection — State benchmarkedThis home is ranked 101st out of 101 homes in North Carolina.
+12.67 Rank #101 / 101Citations per inspection — State benchmarkedThis home is ranked 101st out of 101 homes in North Carolina for Citations Per Inspection.
 Shows average deficiency citations per CMS inspection for this facility versus the North Carolina mean across 101 facilities with citation data.
-Lower is better.Ranking totals vary by category as each rank only includes facilities that report data for that metric.
-Homes missing that data point aren't included in the ranking.Click the rank badge to see the full State ranking.Click here to see the full State ranking.
+Lower is better.Facilities with the same value for a metric share the same rank.
+Rankings are based only on facilities in North Carolina that report data for that category.
+Facilities without available data are excluded from the ranking.Click the rank badge to see the full State ranking.Click here to see the full State ranking.

 Health citations are formal notices following inspections when they fail to comply with safety and care standards.